-This week we are celebrating the many amazing women working & collaborating within and in partnership on iCAIRD.
+Today in support of IWD22 #BreakTheBias, we are celebrating the many amazing women working & collaborating within and in partnership on iCAIRD.
 We are proud to have women contributing their expertise & experience across a broad scope of roles in every area of the programmes’ delivery.
-Click the profiles below to read more about the inspiring ladies on our teams!
+Click the profiles below to read more about the inspiring ladies on our teams & contributing to iCAIRD!

 I sit on the iCAIRD Governance Board.
 I should add that the other reasons to stay involved is to keep supporting the other brilliant women involved!